-As required by section 1352, title 31 of the U.S. Code, and implemented at 22 CFR Part 138, for persons entering into a grant or cooperative agreement over \$100,000, the applicant certifies, to the best of his or her knowledge and belief, that:
+As required by Section 1352, Title 31 of the U.S. Code, and implemented at 2 CFR Part 418, for persons entering into a grant or cooperative agreement over \$100,000, the applicant certifies, to the best of his or her knowledge and belief, that:

-- 1. No Federal appropriated funds have been paid or will be paid, by or on behalf of the undersigned, to any person for influencing or attempting to influence an officer or employee of an agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with the awarding of any Federal contract, the making of any Federal grant, the making of any Federal loan, the entering into of any cooperative agreement, and the extension, continuation, renewal, amendment, or modification of any Federal contract, grant, loan, or cooperative agreement. - 2.
-If any funds other than Federal appropriated funds have been paid or will be paid to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with this Federal contract, grant, loan, or cooperative agreement, the undersigned shall complete and submit Standard Form-LLL, "Disclosure Form to Report Lobbying," in accordance with its instructions. - 3.
-The undersigned shall require that the language of this certification be included in the award documents for all subawards at all tiers (including subcontracts, subgrants, and contracts under grants, loans, and cooperative agreements) and that all subrecipients shall certify and disclose accordingly.
+- 1. No Federal appropriated funds have been paid or will be paid, by or on behalf of the undersigned, to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with the awarding of any Federal contract, the making of any Federal Cooperative Agreement, the making of any Federal loan, the entering into of any cooperative agreement, and the extension, continuation, renewal, amendment or modification of any Federal contract, grant, loan, or cooperative agreement. - 2.
+If any funds other than Federal appropriated funds have been paid or will be paid to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with this Federal contract, grant, loan, or cooperative agreement, the undersigned shall complete and submit Standard Form-LLL, "Disclosure of Lobbying Activities," in accordance with its instructions. - 3.
+The undersigned shall require that the language of this certification be included in the award documents for all sub-awards at all tiers (including subcontracts, sub-grants, and contracts under grants, loans, and cooperative agreements) and that all non-Federal entities shall certify and disclose accordingly.
 This certification is a material representation of fact upon which reliance was placed when this transaction was made or entered into.
-Submission of this certification is a prerequisite for making or entering into this transaction imposed by section 1352, title 31, U.S. Code.
-Any person who fails to file the required certification shall be subject to a civil penalty of not less than \$20,134 and not more than \$201,340 for each such failure.
+Submission of this certification is a prerequisite for making or entering into this transaction imposed by section 1352, title 31, United States Code.
+Any person who fails to file the required certification shall be subject to a civil penalty of not less than \$10,000 and not more than \$100,000 for each such failure.

 XXVII.
-Section 504, Rehabilitation Act
+Section 504 of the Rehabilitation Act

 Section 504 of the Rehabilitation Act provides that no otherwise qualified individual with a disability in the United States, shall, solely by reason of his/her disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal assistance.
-A recipient of federal financial assistance must provide programs and services in a manner that does not discriminate based on disability and ensures equal access and opportunity for people with disabilities.
+A non-Federal entity of federal financial assistance must provide programs and services in a manner that does not discriminate based on disability and ensures equal access and opportunity for people with disabilities.

-For the purpose of section 504, the term individual with a disability means any person who (a) has a physical or mental impairment which substantially limits one or more of such person's major life activities, (b) has a record of such impairment, or (c) is regarded as having such impairment.
+For the purpose of Section 504, the term individual with a disability means any person who (a) has a physical or mental impairment which substantially limits one or more of such person's major life activities, (b) has a record of such impairment, or (c) is regarded as having such impairment.

 XXVIII.
-Award to Faith-Based and Community Organizations
+Awards to Faith-Based and Community Organizations

-The recipient may not discriminate against any beneficiary or prospective beneficiary under the award on the basis of religion or belief:
+The non-Federal entity may not discriminate against any beneficiary or prospective beneficiary under this award on the basis of religion or belief:

-Accordingly, in providing services supported in whole or in part by this agreement or in its outreach activities related to such services, the recipient may not discriminate against current or prospective program beneficiaries on the basis of religion, a religious belief, a refusal to hold a religious belief, or a refusal to attend or participate in a religious practice.
+Accordingly, in providing services supported in whole or in part by this agreement or in its outreach activities related to such services, the non-Federal entity may not discriminate against current or prospective program beneficiaries on the basis of religion, a religious belief, a refusal to hold a religious belief, or a refusal to attend or participate in a religious practice.